gauravgoyal2324/resume-generator/README.md

 ### Running locally

-To test locally, run the following in your terminal:
+To test locally, run the following in your terminal:-

 1. Clone repo locally
 1. `bundle install`